hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="sshwritecaconfig"></a>
 # **SSHWriteCAConfig**
-> void SSHWriteCAConfig (SSHWriteCAConfigRequest sSHWriteCAConfigRequest, string sshMountPath = null)
+> void SSHWriteCAConfig (SSHWriteCAConfigRequest sSHWriteCAConfigRequest, string sshMountPath = "ssh", TimeSpan? wrapTTL = null)

 Set the SSH private key used for signing certificates.